rumpff/plex-lastfm-scrobbler/README.md

 # Plex to Last.fm Scrobbler

 This is a fork by miitchel and rumpff.
-We added to ability to scrobble to Last.fm for multiple users.
-This fork uses a YAML config.
+We added to ability to actually scrobble (not only 'Now playing') to Last.fm, and for multiple users.
+This fork uses a YAML config instead of .env.

 ## Features